Share what kind of mom you are!

 1. Think before you speak.

 In the heat of the moment, it’s easy to give some pretty extreme consequences.
 “If you don’t clean your room right now, you’re not going outside for a year!”
 See?
-So before you let the words come out of your mouth, be sure they’re realistic and something you can stick with.
+Before you let the words come out of your mouth, be sure they’re realistic and something you can stick with.
+Take a breath before issuing a consequence.
+You may need to give yourself a time out to think about your next words and decide whether they’re ones you want to say.

 2. Your word is your bond.